• Skip to primary navigation

 Another convenience option you might see at the grocery store is premixed pumpkin pie spice (ine the spice aisle).
 This is a prepared mix of traditional pumpkin pie recipe spices.
 And while this isn't necessarily a bad thing, I do not use this in this honey pumpkin pie recipe or any of my homemade pumpkin recipes.

-A slice of homemade honey pumpkin pie recipe, made using canned pumpkin.
+A slice of homemade honey pumpkin pie on a plate with whipped cream.

 Why use honey in a pie?